JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 5 - Memory Leaks/Memory Leaks.md

 - fromEvent will listen to all events on document #RxJs
-- HostService will be functional only within the component #Angular
+- HostListener will be functional only within the component #Angular